AlexandertheGreat491/Book-Search-Engine/README.md

 ## Installation

-Please utilize the following steps to install the app:
+Please utilize the following steps to install the app locally and to create your own deployment of the app:

 Step 1: Use the `git clone` command to clone the [respository](https://github.com/AlexandertheGreat491/Book-Search-Engine.git).